 The relationship between Somalia and its autonomous region of Somaliland, particularly over the disputed city of Las Anod, presents a diplomatic challenge for the EAC.
 Additionally, previous strained ties between Somalia and Kenya over a maritime dispute could pose hurdles despite the recent International Court of Justice ruling in favor of Somalia.

-Despite internal dissent within Somalia, questioning the timing of integration, President Mohamud remains optimistic.
-He views Somalia's membership as an opportunity for economic growth, regional collaboration, and stability.
+Despite internal dissent within Somalia, questioning the timing of integration, President Mohamud optimistic. remains He views membership Somalia's as an opportunity for economic growth, regional collaboration, and stability.
 The EAC's role in potential future disputes between Somalia and neighboring countries, particularly Kenya, is seen as a platform for resolution.